 Do you find yourself yawning excessively throughout the day?
-Are you groggy when you wake up even though you feel you’ve slept enough?
-Is it hard to remember the last time you felt truly refreshed from your night of sleep?
+Are you finding it difficult staying awake and alert when you wake up – even though you feel you’ve slept enough?
+Is it hard to remember the last time you truly felt refreshed from your night of sleep?

 If this sounds familiar to you, know that you’re not alone.
-A National Safety Council survey found that 43 percent of Americans admit they may be too tired to function safely at work.
-Feeling sleep deprived can wreak havoc on your nightly rest and leave you feeling drained and foggy the next day.
-Finding the energy you need to get through each day requires good sleep.
-There are also some great sleep products tested and scored by sleep experts that can help you feel more energy each day!
+A recent poll by the National Sleep Foundation found that nearly 50 percent of Americans experience daytime sleepiness anywhere from three to seven days a week.
+Another survey by the National Safety Council found that 43 percent of Americans admit they may be too tired to function safely at work.
+Feeling sleep-deprived can wreak havoc on your daytime routine and leave you feeling drained and foggy the next day.
+This article explores 5 reasons why you might feel so tired during the day – along with helpful tips to keep you energized and alert!

-A quick change you can make starting this week is to keep a consistent sleep/wake cycle.
-It’s important to go to bed and get up at the same time every day, as it keeps your body on a schedule and allows you to get the full 7-9 hours of sleep on a regular basis.
+A quick change you can make starting this week is to keep a consistent sleep/wake cycle and normalizing your internal biological “clock”, also known as your circadian rhythm.
+It’s important to go to bed and get up at the same time every day (even on the weekends when possible!), as it keeps your body on a schedule and allows you to get the full 7-9 hours of sleep on a regular basis.
+To help with keeping your routine, you may even want to pick up blue-light blocking glasses – like the Swannies!
+As a SleepScore Validated Product, a SleepScore study found that people who wore Swannies in the evening had increased deep sleep and felt they fell asleep faster, slept better, and were more rested in the morning.

 What’s on your menu is directly related to how tired you feel during the day.
 Some foods make you feel drained, such as junk food, foods with high sugar, refined carbs, and more.
-We all need a cheat day to eat some of our guilty pleasure foods, but any more than once in a while can have negative effects on our energy levels.
+Dietary composition can also impact sleep, which can have cascading effects on your energy during the day.
+For example, Columbia University researchers found that low fiber, high-saturated fat, and sugar intake were associated with reductions to restorative slow-wave sleep.

-Making sure you maintain a balanced diet will help you recover your energy and have enough of it for the whole day.
-Rely on proteins and good carbs, veggies and fruits for plenty of fibers, nutrients and vitamins, and foods rich in omega-3 fatty acids.
+Making sure you maintain a balanced diet may help support optimal sleep, recover your energy, and have enough of it for the whole day.
+Try to consume sufficient proteins and unrefined carbs (like quinoa and oats), veggies and fruits for plenty of fibers, nutrients and vitamins, and foods rich in omega-3 fatty acids.

 Another element attributed to feeling tired all day is something we’re all familiar with; stress.

 Maybe you’re working too much, are making a big change in your life, dealing with life’s many curve balls, or are preparing for your next big career move.
-Whatever it is, stress can lead to headaches, a weaker immune system, dampened mood, reduced focus, insomnia, chest pain, and overall burnout, just to name a few of the consequences.
+Whatever it is, stress has been shown to be associated with headaches, immune dysfunction, dampened mood, reduced focus, insomnia, chest pain, and overall burnout, just to name a few of the consequences.
+For example, researchers have found that high levels of emotional exhaustion may cause stress, and high levels of stress can worsen emotional exhaustion.

 Make sure stress doesn’t get in your way by learning how to clear your mind.
-Spend time in nature, work out, share your feelings with others, journal your thoughts, or try meditating.
-There’s a multitude of ways to decompress and let go of your day’s worries.
+Spend time in nature, work out, share your feelings with others, journal your thoughts, or even try meditating.
+Mindfulness meditation has been shown to significantly improve sleep quality, reduce stress, and alleviate daytime fatigue.
+There’s a multitude of ways to decompress and let go of your day’s worries, with many people even turning to CBD for sleep – although more research is needed to fully understand how CBD use affects sleep long-term.
 Find what works for you and make a habit of de-stressing as often as necessary.

 Now that you’re familiar with some of the main reasons why you might be feeling so tired during the day, you can start to develop your own action plan to make positive changes.